How to Improve Mobile App User Acquisition in Q1 2019

 Facebook has over 2.27 billion global monthly active users according to a recent report by Statista.
 With so many users, it’s no surprise that Facebook is also the world’s largest advertising platform and a great place to find prospective customers for your business.
-However, social advertising certainly has its nuances, and your team needs to take this into account to fully capitalize on the full potential of Facebook to drive acquisition efforts.
+However, social advertising certainly has its nuances, and your team needs to take this into account to fully capitalize on the full potential of Facebook to drive mobile app user acquisition efforts.

 The details matter.
 The effectiveness of the ads you place, audiences you target, bidding structure of your campaigns, and the creative you deploy all affect the success of your campaigns.
 Let’s take a look at a few best practices you can use to accelerate your user acquisition efforts in Q1 of 2019.

 Understand Your Objective

 The Facebook platform has three different advertising objectives that can be used for mobile application ads: App installs, traffic, and conversions.
 For customer acquisition purposes, consider mobile app install ads, which immediately direct users to the Apple App Store or Google Play Store to download and install your app.
 You can also deliver ads to consumers who are most likely to take action after installing your app with Facebook’s App Event Optimization feature.
 This way, you can track both installs and conversions using one objective.

 Pro tip: When using the mobile app installs objective, make sure to implement Facebook SDK and mobile app events within your application.
 By implementing these features, you’ll be able to track installs, re-engage existing users, and drive conversions.